Shravan2134/chip_dashboard/HOW_THE_SYSTEM_WORKS.md

 ## System Overview

 ### What This System Does
-This is a **Broker Portal** that manages financial transactions between you (the broker), your clients, and exchanges.
+This is a **Transaction Hub** that manages financial transactions between you (the broker), your clients, and exchanges.
 It tracks:
 - How much money you give to clients (funding)
 - How much clients have in their exchange accounts (balance)
 - How much clients owe you (pending losses)